 An inequality-constrained convex problem is of the form \[ \begin{array}{ll} \underset{x}{\textm{minimize}} & f_0(\bm{x})\\ \textm{subject to} & f_i(\bm{x})\leq b_i,\quad i=1,\ldots,m, \end{array} \] where all the functions are convex.
 Convex problems do not have closed-form solutions in general, but there are reliable and efficient algorithms and software.
 They are often difficult to recognize and there are many tricks for transforming problems into convex form.

-Nonconvex optimization
+Nonconvex Optimization

 Nonconvex optimization problems are generally very difficult to solve, although there are some rare exceptions.
-In general, they require either a long computation time75 or the compromise of not always finding the optimal solution.
+In general, they require either a long computation time76 or the compromise of not always finding the optimal solution.
 This results in two strategies:

-Historical snapshop of optimization
+Historical Snapshop of Optimization

 The first computationally efficient method was the seminal simplex method developed in 1947 for LPs by Dantzig.
 It represents the beginning of an era of algorithmic development.
 However, despite the simplex method being very efficient in practice, it has a theoretical exponential worst-case complexity.
 In the 1970s, the ellipsoid method was proposed with a provable polynomial worst-case complexity, although it could be very slow in practice.
 Later, in 1984, Karmakar proposed a polynomial-time interior-point method for LPs that was not only good in theory but also in practice (Karmarkar, 1984).
 This development was followed by numerous researchers extending the application of interior-point methods to quadratic programming and linear complementarity problems.
 In 1994, Nesterov and Nemirovskii further advanced the field by developing the theory of self-concordant functions.
-This theory facilitated the expansion of algorithms based on the log-barrier function to a wider array of convex problems, notably including semidefinite programming and second-order cone programming (Nesterov and Nemirovskii, 1994).
+This theory facilitated the expansion of algorithms based on the log-barrier function to a wider array of convex problems, notably including semidefinite programming and second-order cone programming (Nesterov and Nemirovski, 1994).

 In terms of practical applications, following the development of the simplex method, linear programming has been widely used to model a variety of real-life problems, such as allocation issues, since the 1950s.
-However, during that period, there was little interest in modeling real-life problems as convex problems.
+However, during that period there was little interest in modeling real-life problems as convex problems.
 It was only after the mid-1990s, with the development of interior-point methods for convex problems, that there was a surge in activity related to modeling applications as convex problems.

-A.1.3 Illustrative example
+A.1.3 Illustrative Example

 The following lamp illumination problem is a well-known example that illustrates how an engineering problem can be formulated in different ways, leading to more or less sophisticated solutions.